Example: men's doubles knockout (16 teams)

 The knockout and champion ladder bonuses below apply to draw tournaments only, not to casual pickup games.
 Pickup matches can still earn per-match ladder points when the host enabled ladder tracking for that game.
 Points are added when scores are saved (and when a knockout champion is decided for tournaments).
 Totals appear on the Rankings page and in the user guide.
 Singles and doubles use separate totals.
 Outdoor (May through October) and indoor (November through April) ladders: each rolls over 12 calendar months within its own months only.
 There is no mixing between seasons.
 Points from a match count only toward the ladder for that event's format.

-Champion tournament coins (same draw-size tiers): +12 / +9 / +6 / +4 — per player when the final is decided (doubles partners each get the full amount).
+Champion tournament coins (same entrant-count tiers; a modest slice — most coins are from signup and from playing matches): +12 / +9 / +6 / +4 — per player when the final is decided (doubles partners each get the full amount).

 How play starts: sign up on the Monthly registration page before the end of the month.
 On the 1st, the system ranks players by ladder points (your profile self-rating breaks ties when points are close) and builds skill-based groups — top 16 in skill group 1, the next players in skill group 2, and so on.
 Overflow players are placed in additional single-elimination pools.
 The next-round match appears as soon as both feeder matches are decided — you don't have to wait for the whole round to finish.
 Round deadlines don't block earlier rounds from moving; the daily job reminds players two days before each deadline and auto-closes unscored knockout matches after the deadline (Incomplete, ladder penalty, bye for the sibling path).

-16-team doubles · read-only cards · round of 16 mirrors singles demo mix
+Below: only matches Alex Chen played (full bracket in the diagram).
+16-team knockout · read-only cards · round of 16 mirrors singles demo mix · live events show per-round deadlines

+Framed from Alex Chen’s perspective on the champion team: the list below the diagram only shows matches where he played.
+The diagram is the full 16-team draw.
 Same layout as live doubles.
+This mirrors a full outdoor-season team bracket (up to 16 teams, four knockout rounds).
+Official draws get a deadline per round, spread through the month, with a DM reminder two days before each deadline—see a live tournament for dates on each match.
 The round of 16 uses the same mix as the singles example (Mode 1 with set TB, split + match tiebreak, pro set, curtailed, walkover vs withdrew vs default, straight wins, plus one mutual no contest and the resulting bye in the quarter-final).
 The first quarter-final shows 7–6 with set TB and 6–4.
 Later rounds are mostly standard wins so the draw reaches a champion.

 Round of 16